 Every time you use a drug, you are carrying the risk of serious side effects or overdose.
-Overdoses can happen with all types of drugs including cocaine, heroin, alcohol, etc. Accidental overdoses occur when users consume too large an amount of either prescription medication or illegal drugs.
+Overdoses can happen with all types of drugs, including cocaine, heroin, alcohol, etc. Accidental overdoses occur when users consume too large an amount of either prescription medication or illegal drugs.
 Intentional overdoses are typically a result of someone trying to commit suicide.
 The losses that families and loved ones experience when an addict overdoses are vast and traumatic.

-The exact signs of drug overdose will vary from person to person, as different drugs and varying body chemistry can result in a variety of overdose symptoms.
+The exact signs of a drug overdose will vary from person to person, as different drugs and varying body chemistry can result in a variety of overdose symptoms.
 Common signs that someone is experiencing a drug overdose include: